HK-Modding-Preservation/HollowKnight.DarknessRandomizer/ReadMe.md

 ## Settings

-* Randomize Darkness: Enable to randomize dark rooms.
-Disable to not.
+* Randomize Darkness: Randomize which rooms in Hallownest are dark.
   * Darkness Level:
     * _Dim_: Vanilla levels of darkness.
 Less than 5% of hallownest will be dark.
     * _Dark_: Moderate levels of darkness.
 About 10-20% of hallownest will be dark.